CONSULTATION & EDITING

 Other Editing Services

-This level of line-by-line editing is for manuscripts that have already been through several drafts to eliminate all or most conceptual and structural problems.
+This level of line-by-line editing is for manuscripts that have already been through several drafts to eliminate all or most conceptual and technical problems.
 Line editing is a thorough and detailed edit that will refine any lingering substantive issues, structural kinks, and other inconsistencies in your manuscript on the sentence level and larger, smoothing the pace and preparing the manuscript for its final polish in copyedit.

-The copyedit is the final stage of editing, intended to correct superficial flaws (awkward word choices, grammar, syntax, punctuation) and make adjustments to formatting on a manuscript that has already been exhaustively revised and refined.
+The copyedit is the final stage of editing, intended to correct mechanical and superficial flaws (awkward word choices, grammar, syntax, punctuation) and make adjustments to formatting on a manuscript that has already been exhaustively revised and refined.
 (At the publishing level, the copyeditor also marks the manuscript for typesetting; after the author signs off on the final copyedit, the manuscript goes to the printer.)

 Proofreading literally means just what is says, “reading proof,” or the last-ditch opportunity to catch mistakes on the printer’s proof pages before a book is printed.
 Believe me, even the most seasoned editors miss obvious blunders all the time!
 Spell Check will take you only so far.
 A final proofreading of your important document is good insurance against embarrassment later.